mshoaibmir1/CircuitVerseDocs/docs/Modify.md

 ## Other attributes

-You can change other attributes, like the number of inputs of an AndGate in the Property Menu.
+You can change other attributes, like the number of inputs of an And Gate in the Property Menu.

 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/735" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Label and Label Direction